 Mindfulness is best explained as being present in our lives.
 There are many things in this world that distract us from cell phones to the internet; even our watches can bring our attention away from our lives.
 To begin a mindfulness practice, start with something you do daily, such as washing the dishes.
 Wash the dishes with little to no distraction.
 Allow yourself to pay attention to how the dishes feel in your hand, the temperature or the water, and the smell of the dish soap.
 There are also many mindfulness apps, such as Headspace, that make it easy to do a quick mindfulness check-in no matter where you are.

-5. Minimize the Use of Drugs and Alcohol
+5. Minimize the Use of Drugs & Alcohol

-Drugs and alcohol change perception.
-Therefore, it is not a far reach to say that drugs and alcohol potentially induce dissociation, which is a likely cause of feeling dead inside.8 When feelings such as these occur, it is best for one’s mental and emotional health to minimize and/or completely abstain from drugs and alcohol.
+Drugs and alcohol change perception, and for some, can induce dissociation, which is a likely cause of feeling dead inside.8 When feelings such as these occur, it is best for one’s mental and emotional health to minimize and/or completely abstain from drugs and alcohol.

 When to Seek Professional Support